CUSTOMER STORY

 Read More

-On her road to recovery, Barbara found driving independence thanks to a certified driver rehabilitation specialist (CDRS) and a BraunAbility Toyota Sienna Hybrid van.
-Today, she drives her van to and from work, the local library, and restaurants she enjoys visiting with her husband.
+On her road to recovery, Hale found driving independence thanks to a certified driver rehabilitation specialist and a BraunAbility Toyota Sienna hybrid van.
+Today, she drives her van to and from work, the local library and restaurants she enjoys visiting with her husband.

 Hale spent a year learning to drive and getting her Toyota Sienna hybrid modified to be wheelchair accessible.
-At the time, she lived 76 miles from Dallas, Texas, where she worked.
-She said, “I was commuting every day.
-When I lost the ability to drive completely, my husband would take me to Dallas and come home.
-It was a long commute.”
+At the time, she lived 76 miles from Dallas, where she worked.

 Soon, she was forced to live away from her husband and closer to work.
 Without an accessible vehicle, she lived with a friend and relied on rideshare services to get where she needed to go.